BASHOW14/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This repo contains a directory for low level programming concpts
+This directory contains pointer projects